ryukinix/mal/docs/source/index.rst

 ::

-    sudo make install
+    pip install --user .

 ``mal`` requires super-user permissions when you run ``make install`` inside of a ``virtualenv``.
-We strong encourage you to install it with ``pip install --user``.
+We strong encourage you to install it with ``pip install --user .``.

 On ArchLinux
 ~~~~~~~~~~~~